philippe44/AirConnect/README.md

 Where `[path]` is the path where you've stored the aircast executable (without the []).
 It can be for example `Users/xxx/airconnect` where `xxx` is your user name

+## Start automatically under Windows

+There are many tools that allow an application to be run as a service.
+You can try this [one](http://nssm.cc/)

 ## Synology installation

 [@bandesz](https://github.com/bandesz) has made a nice package for automatic installation & launch of airupnp on Syno's